-What is the Lab Embedded Entrepreneurship Program’s Mission?
+What Is the Lab-Embedded Entrepreneurship Program’s Mission?

-Each node recruits clean energy’s best and brightest minds through a national call for a two-year funded fellowship that will help move their emerging technology into the market.
+Each LEEP "node" recruits clean energy’s best and brightest minds through a national call for a two-year funded fellowship that will help move their emerging technology into the market.
 Early-stage startups embed at their respective national lab and are mentored by a lab scientist.
 The programs also provide local, regional, and national ecosystem support including business entrepreneurship training to eliminate the hurdles traditionally faced by early-stage clean tech startups.

 These innovators are our future.
 The program supports the revolutionary technologies that may save the planet.

 - A paid 2-year fellowship

 - Access to equipment and scientists at national laboratories